Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras: Multifiltrations and multilinear differential operators

-\begin{example} Let $C$ be a commutative associative $\bbk$-algebra and $\aA := End(C)$ be the associative algebra of $\bbk$-linear endomorphisms of $C$ with the multiplication given by the usual composition of linear maps.
-Proposition~\ref{Zitra to snad alespon prestehujeme.} implies that the subspaces
+for all $i,j\in\mathbb{Z}$. is called a \emph{{\it D}-filtration} \cite{BeiBer}.
+Note, in particular, that in such a case $F_1 A$ is a Lie algebra with respect to the commutator bracket.
+An algebra $\aA$ is said to be \emph{almost commutative} if it admits a bounded exhaustive {\it D}-filtration.
+The following standard example is of particular relevance for us. } \begin{example} Let $C$ be a commutative associative $\bbk$-algebra and $\aA := End(C)$ be the associative algebra of $\bbk$-linear endomorphisms of $C$ with the multiplication given by the usual composition of linear maps.
+Proposition~\ref{Zitra to snad alespon prestehujeme.} implies that the collections of subspaces 15 {